 Building your dream home in Mallorca provides you with the opportunity to design a perfect space to fit your lifestyle and needs.
-Building a house will always create a number of uncertainties, where the most important factor to consider is the total budget you will have to attain.
+Nevertheless, building a house will always create a number of uncertainties, where the most important factor to consider is the total budget you will have to attain.

 Although the majority of costs lie with the purchase of a plot and the building work itself, there are other expenditures that you can easily neglect to include into your calculations.
 It is easier to achieve your budget if you control it from the beginning with the guidance from an experienced professional, since building a home in Spain is a complex process in which many variables are involved.

 In addition to allocating fees towards the price of the plot, one must also consider the additional costs that are involved when constructing a home in Mallorca.
 These include the services of professionals such as architects, land surveyors and builders, where you will also have to allocate some of your budget towards compulsory taxes and licenses.